 |Art Nouveau Building in Ålesund|

 The city had been almost totally destroyed by a fire in 1904 (the fate of many Norwegian towns/cities due to them being mainly built of wood in the past.)
 When it was rebuilt much of the architecture was in the Art Nouveau style which is one of the things the city is renowned for nowadays.
 It was a mild and sunny day as I explored the cobbled streets of Ålesund which indeed had some beautiful buildings often painted in bright colours in typical Scandinavian style.

-The city is built on islands and there are lots of bridges and waterways, it is very picturesque, laid back and I really liked the place and it would be a city I would love to return to and explore some more one day.
+The city is built on islands and there are lots of bridges and waterways, it is very picturesque, laid back and I really liked the place and it would be a place I would love to return to and explore some more one day.